-To remain eligible for the grant, a student must maintain a cumulative college GPA of 2.00.
+To remain eligible for the grant, a student must maintain a cumulative college GPA of 2.75.
 If a student's GPA drops below this criteria, the grant is lost and cannot be recovered.
 This is a state requirement for all DE students attending any institution of higher learning.

 Students must apply for the TN DEG every year.
-You can go to the Tennessee Student Assistance Corporation (TSAC) website for a complete application.
-There are two steps.
+You can go to the TN Government Student Portal for a complete application.There are two steps.
 First, you must create a TSAC account.
 Then, you click the apply button to access the grant application.
 Simply creating an account does not mean you have applied for the grant.
 Be sure to complete both parts.
-There is a step-by-step guide on page 22 of this handbook.

 Only one application is required for the entire school year.
-The deadline for the year-long application is September 15.
+The deadline for the fall is September 15.
 If you are only applying for the spring, the deadline is February 1.
-The summer only deadline is May 15.